devmotheg/egg-programming-language/README.md

 # Egg Programming Language

-Inspired from Eloquent's JS book! ツ
+Inspired from Eloquent JS book! ツ

 Egg is a general purpose high level mathematical and functional programming language created for fun built on top of JavaScript, it supports simple features like, bindings, scopes, functions, closure, recursive calls, if/while/do applications, comments, & basic arithmetic/comparison operations.